ds4se/chapters/etbarr/naturalness.md

 These questions are representative of an entirely new direction of research in software engineering: the study and exploitation of the naturalness of software, using large, on-line corpora of open-source and other code.
-To investigate this new area, we first used n-gram models.
-These models assign a probability to the next token based on the previous $n-1$ tokens.
+To investigate this new area, we first used n-gram models (Jones, 1994).
+These models assign a probability to the next token based on the previous n-1 tokens.
 These models have a long history in natural language processing.
 Modern n-gram models have sophisticated ways of dealing with issues like data sparsity: *i.e.* some words never occur during model training, but are then encountered